-Kurama-dera Temple (鞍馬寺) in Kyoto is the representative temple in Mt.
-Kurama erected in 770.
-The temple is well-known among the Japanese because the famous military commander, Minamoto no Yoshitsune (源 義経), was trained in the temple when he was young.
-In addition, it is probably the only temple in Japan (or even in the world?), with a cable car is the primary transportation method for pilgrims to get to its main worship hall from its mountain gate.
+Kurama Temple (鞍馬寺), also known as Kurama-dera in Japanese, is the representative temple on Mt.
+Kurama in Kyoto established in 770.
+The temple is well-known among the Japanese because the famous military commander Minamoto no Yoshitsune (源 義経) was trained there during his youth.
+In addition, it is likely the only temple in Japan (or perhaps even in the world) that has a cable car as the primary means of transportation for pilgrims to access its main worship hall from the mountain gate.
 Whilst you can undoubtedly hike your way up, be prepared to trek through some steep mountain trails that continue for 30 minutes.

 - From Kurama Station to Kurama-dera Temple